Professional tier · Customer / Support

 About this role

-KESA resolves tier-1 support tickets across chat, email, and helpdesk channels under a published constitution — with a flat monthly price, not per-resolution billing.
+KESA resolves tier-1 support tickets across chat, email, and helpdesk channels in your team's Slack — with a flat monthly price, not per-resolution billing.

 Decagon, Sierra, Fin, Ada, Maven all use some form of consumption pricing, where the agent gets paid for failed handoffs too.
-KESA is flat $500/month with a published list of what it refuses to do.
+KESA is flat a small fraction of comparable mid-market salary with a published list of what it refuses to do.

 Areas of focus